moshinde/Ansible-3-tier-automation/README.md

 ansible-playbook sites.yml

-ansible-playbook --limit database sites.yml

-ansible-playbook --limit 192.168.2.15 sites.yml => sites.yml will be executed only for host mentioned in limit and others will be skipped
+ => sites.yml will be executed only for host mentioned in limit and others will be skipped

-TAG
-sites.yml
+#To group or define each task/group of tasks as tag so that could be used as command line arg to  execute one task or group tasks.

 Add tag to any task you want in yml file and then execute the playbok with the tag you desired and it will execute the only that task related to the tag mentioned

 ---